JAlcocerT/JAlcocerT/content/blog/dev-py-reflex.md

 reflex run --backend-port 8001 --frontend-port 3001
 ```

+But placing reflex inside a container was not as simple as with Streamlit.

 ---

 ## Conclusions

 I find it easier to iterate with streamlit, as there is no waiting time for compiling.

-That makes it easier to iterate.
+For [PoCs](https://jalcocert.github.io/JAlcocerT/ai-bi-tools/#conclusions), That makes it easier to loop through features.

 But definitely, Reflex apps can look really cool, **also on smartphones**!